Chai-mae/Automatic-Speaker-recognition/README.md

  ```
 ### Step 4: Divide the Test data set into 3s, 10s, 15s and 30s segments

-Then we split the test mfcc files into 3s, 10s, 15s and 30s files that we created.
+In this step we split the test mfcc files into 3s, 10s, 15s and 30s files that we created.
 We assume that each second equals 100 frames.
 This division is made to illustrate the influence of segment duration on the ability of the model to recognize the speaker.
  ```javascript
  def split_audio_test(test_mfccs, segment_length_sec):